 Approximately 5-10 minutes before the Plunge, you will remove your outerwear, and be ready to march in your swim suit toward the Hudson River.
 It is important that you get accustomed to the cold before you go in the water, so make sure you disrobe during this time.

-You and the other Polar Plunge participants are then led in parade-fashion amongst the many hundreds of spectators, who are cheering you on!
+You and the other Plunge participants are then led in parade-fashion amongst the many hundreds of spectators, who are cheering you on!
 Moments later, you will be given the go-ahead to traverse the frigid waters of the Hudson River.
 Brrrr!

 Q – What does it feel like when I plunge ?